Skip to main content

 Do I need planning permission to convert my Crystal Palace garage?

 Usually no, but check the planning history.
 Change of use from garage to habitable room is permitted development for most properties.
 If your house was built since the 1980s the original consent may carry a condition requiring the garage to be kept for parking, and removing that condition needs a variation application.
 Crystal Palace also straddles three boroughs (Bromley, Lambeth, Croydon), and we check which council your property falls under before any application.
-Lawful Development Certificate route gives written confirmation for £103.
+The Lawful Development Certificate route gives written confirmation for £129.

 How long does a Crystal Palace garage conversion take?